Meowuu7/AutoGPart/README.md

 python -W ignore main_prm.py -c ./cfgs/prim_inference.yaml
 ```

-Remember to select a free gpu in the config file.
+Remember to select a free GPU in the config file.

 You should modify the file `prim_inference.py` to choose whether to use the clustering-based segmentation module or classification-based one.

-For clustering-based segmentation, use `_clustering_test` function; For another, use `_test` function.
+For clustering-based segmentation, use the `_clustering_test` function; For another, use the `_test` function.

-Remember to select a free gpu in the config file.

 ## Datasets

-All data should be put under the folder `data`.
+[TODO: post-processed data]

 ### Mobility-based part segmentation